WoojungBae/woojungbae.github.io/_pages/cv.md

     + Under the supervision of Dr. Sangwook Kang

 * Teaching Assistant
-  - University of Florida, Department of Statistics
+  - Department of Statistics, University of Florida, Aug 2018 - Apr 2020
     + STA5328 - Fundamentals of Statistics
     + STA5325 - Fundamentals of Probability
     + STA4322 - Introduction to Statistics Theory